Print

 3. For the licorice filling add the gelatin leaves to a small bowl with cold water and let soak for about 5-8 minutes.
 Add the licorice syrup with the water and cornstarch to a small pot, mix well and bring to a boil.
 Take off the heat, let cool down a bit, then add the drained gelatin leaves and mix in until completely dissolved.
 Set aside.

-4. For the vanilla filling add the gelatin leaves to a bowl with cold water and let soak again for about 5-8 minutes.
+4. For the vanilla filling, add the gelatin leaves to a bowl with cold water and let soak again for about 5-8 minutes.
 Add the yogurt, curd cheese (quark), sugar, and vanilla extract to a large bowl and mix until well combined.
 Add the hot water to a small bowl and add the drained gelatin leaves, mix to dissolve and let cool down a bit.
-Add this mixture to the bowl with the yogurt mixture and mix well.
+Finally, add this mixture to the bowl with the yogurt mixture and mix well.

 5. Take the cake base out of the fridge.
-To layer the two fillings in the cake base, add some of the yogurt filling first, then add a bit of the licorice filling on top – continue adding more filling spoon by spoon switching between yogurt filling and licorice filling each time until all is used and the cake base is filled completely.
-Place in the fridge overnight.
+To layer the two fillings in the cake base, add some of the yogurt filling first, then add a bit of the licorice filling on top.
+Continue adding more filling spoon by spoon switching between yogurt filling and licorice filling each time until all is used and the cake base is filled completely.
+Place the cake in the fridge overnight.

-6. Before serving remove carefully from the tin and decorate with some whipped cream or licorice (optional).
+6. Before serving, remove carefully from the tin and decorate with some whipped cream or licorice treats (optional).

 Notes